-From the output above, Transition to OK means the GPU board and the GPU processors are good.
-If the output shows Transition to Failed, the GPU board or GPU processors have failed.
-If the output shows Transition to Unknown, the system has failed to detect the GPU board or GPU processors.
+From the output above, 'Transition to OK' means the GPU board and the GPU processors are good.
+If the output shows 'Transition to Failed', the system has failed to detect the GPU board or GPU processors.

-2. Run the nvidia-smi utility to monitor and manage online GPUs.
+2. Run the 'nvidia-smi' utility to monitor and manage online GPUs.
 A summary table will be displayed with information about the GPU and its usage.